-The Willson Center is a constituent of the Office of the Vice President for Research at the University of Georgia, and is a member of the Consortium of Humanities Centers and Institutes, the National Humanities Alliance, and the Alliance for the Arts in Research Universities (a2ru).
+The Willson Center is a constituent of the Office of Research at the University of Georgia, and is a member of the Consortium of Humanities Centers and Institutes, the National Humanities Alliance, and the Alliance for the Arts in Research Universities (a2ru).

 Jane and Harry Willson

-Jane Willson owns Sunnyland Farms, Inc., the largest mail order pecan business in the country, located in Albany, Georgia.
+Jane and Harry Willson founded Sunnyland Farms, Inc., the largest mail order pecan business in the country, located in Albany, Georgia.
 The business, which began in 1948, retails pecans, candy, cakes, and other nuts by mail order, and sells processed and whole pecans wholesale to clients nationwide.

-The Willsons have been major contributors to the Boys and Girls Club in Albany.
+The Willsons were major contributors to the Boys and Girls Club in Albany.

-World travelers and art patrons, Jane Willson and her late husband, Harry, have maintained a long interest in and support of the humanities and arts at UGA.
+World travelers and art patrons, the Willsons maintained a long interest in and support of the humanities and arts at UGA.
 They endowed the UGA Center for Humanities and Arts, which was renamed the Jane and Harry Willson Center for Humanities and Arts in 2005.
-The Willson Center has established the Harry and Jane Willson Professorship in Humanities and the Jane Willson Professorship in Arts.
+The Willsons also established the Harry and Jane Willson Professorship in Humanities and the Jane Willson Professorship in Arts.

-The Willsons are longtime supporters of UGA’s Honors Program.
-They have assisted the Foundation Fellows Program, which is part of the Honors Program, and Jane Willson has served on the Honors Program Advisory Board.
-Following Harry’s death in 2004, Jane donated $1 million to the UGA Honors Program to create the Willson International Honors Scholars Program to provide travel grants for Honors students to study abroad.
+The Willsons were longtime supporters of UGA’s Honors Program including the Foundation Fellows Program.
+Jane Willson served on the Honors Program Advisory Board and, following Harry’s death in 2004, donated $1 million to the UGA Honors Program to create the Willson International Honors Scholars Program to provide travel grants for Honors students to study abroad.

 In 2007, Jane endowed a new fund to support students who take part in the Lamar Dodd School of Art’s Studies Abroad Program in Cortona, Italy.
-The Jane Willson Cortona Studies Abroad Fellowship is used to support students who might not otherwise have the chance to participate in the multifaceted program.
+The Jane Willson Cortona Studies Abroad Fellowship supports students who might not otherwise have the chance to participate in the program.

-Jane is a member of the Annual Presidents Club and the Heritage Society, and has been a member of the UGA Partners Program.
+Jane was a member of the Annual Presidents Club and the Heritage Society, and was a member of the UGA Partners Program.